pullpreview/action/README.md

         admins: crohr,other-github-user
         # A staging environment will always exist for the master branch
         always_on: master
-        # Use the cidrs option to restrict access to staging instance to specific IP ranges
+        # Use the cidrs option to restrict access to the live environments to specific IP ranges
         cidrs: "0.0.0.0/0"
         # PullPreview will use those 2 files when running docker-compose up
         compose_files: docker-compose.yml,docker-compose.staging.yml